bduffany/bduff_v2/templates/posts/about.md

 I'm a college student from Connecticut.
 Currently, I'm studying Computer Science at [Cornell University](http://cornell.edu) in Ithaca, New York.
 My interests in the field are quite varied, but I am most interested in software engineering and web development.

-I am also a huge fan of mathematics, robotics, and game design.
+I'm also a huge fan of mathematics, robotics, and game design.

 #### Computer Science